Popular Types of Flooring

 Specialization and Services

 No two companies have the same experience or product offerings.
 You should find one that specializes in the material or type of floor you're interested in.
-A contractor's service offerings can also make a difference.
-At the very least, you should choose a provider that will haul away your old flooring materials.
-However, businesses can also offer hardwood refinishing or design consultations.
+Equally important is a company's service offerings.
+At the very least, it should offer cleanup and haul-away for your old flooring materials.
+However, if you're feeling lost in all the color, material, and style choices, you can also look for companies with design teams.

 Cost